Into Film Clubs

 Each year, one of the most coveted accolades at the Into Film Awards is Ones to Watch, where we identify three young people that have already achieved a great deal and look set to go far in the film industry.

-Given the nature of the Award, it is important to keep an eye on their continued success and this year does not disappoint.
+The award is an official partnership between Into Film and the BFI Film Academy, and as part of that, each winner was assigned a BFI mentor to guide them through the next steps on their journey into the film industry.
+While their mentorship is ongoing, it is important to keep an eye on their continued success and this year does not disappoint.
 From possible distribution deals with Netflix to the Cannes Film Festival, check out the accounts of where Oisin-Tomas O Raghallaigh, Ruda Santos and Emilija Morrison are at today.

 Since directing his first short film in 2016, Irish filmmaker Oisin has come a long way, seeing various projects be accepted into and win awards at film festivals around the world.
 The same can be said for the 6 months since the Awards, with him completing a high profile film and being selected for a mentorship.

 First and foremost, Oisin was awarded funding from Northern Ireland Screen earlier this year for his short film Grounding, which he shot at the beginning of June and is looking to release at the end of the year.
 There is no official synopsis yet but Oisin describes it as "tackling issues around youth mental health" and he aims for it to carry "forward a positive and truthful message with authenticity and realism."
 He elaborated on the themes and making of the film saying that "I understand how important the portrayal of mental health is in the media and consulted with multiple mental organisations on the script including the Mental Health Foundation who called the screenplay ‘great...very realistic and sensitively done.'"